Puthandu: Chithiraikani in Kongu Nadu

+Sri Lanka

 Sri Lankan Tamils observe the traditional new year in April with the first financial transaction known as the Kai-vishesham.
 In this transaction children go to elders to pay their respect, and elders give their blessings and gift pocket money to the children in return.
 The event is also observed with the 'arpudu' or the first ploughing of the ground to prepare for the new agricultural cycle.
 The game of 'por-thenkai' or coconut wars between youth is played in villages through the Tamil north and east of the island while cart races are also held.
-The festive Puthandu season in April is a time for family visits and the renewal of filial bonds.
+The festive Puthandu season in April is a time for family reunion and the renewal of filial bonds.
 It coincides with the Sinhalese new year season.

 Later in the day, families enjoy a feast.

-A special dish called Mangai-pachadi is prepared from a variety of flavors, similar to pacchadi of new year foods of Ugadi and Vishu.
-It is made from sweet jaggery, astringent mustard, sour raw mango, bitter neem, and red chilies.
-These complex dish is ritually tasted by Tamils, as similar multi-flavors are by Hindus elsewhere on the new year.
-Such traditional festive recipes, that combine different flavors, are a symbolic reminder that one must expect all flavors of experiences in the coming new year, that no event or episode is wholly sweet or bitter, experiences are transitory and ephemeral, and to make the most from them.
+Overseas

 In Malaysia and Singapore, Tamils join Sikhs, Malayalees and Bengalis to celebrate the traditional new year in mid-April with leaders across the political spectrum wishing the ethnic Indian community for the new year.
 Special religious events are held in Hindu temples, in Tamil community centers and Gurdwaras.
 Cultural programs and media events also take place.
 It's a day of celebration for the Indian community.